Divjyot/GrowingTextView/README.md

-# DS-Utility
+# DSGrowingTextView
-###• OBJECTIVE-C

-## GIF
-<img src="http://i.giphy.com/cE0TKfFaStQ0U.gif">

 ## Description
 A general class for making a UITextView growing or scrolling based on number of lines.
 For example untill say 5 lines increase the text view height according to its text and after it make the scrolling instead.
+*Language: Objective-C*

+## GIF
+<img src="http://i.giphy.com/cE0TKfFaStQ0U.gif">

 ## Installation